-The David Eccles School of Business requests approval for the creation of a Minor in Professional Selling and Business Development to be offered by the Department of Marketing which currently offers a Marketing Bachelor of Arts and Bachelor of Science.
-The proposed Minor in Professional Selling and Business Development is designed to provide students from varying backgrounds with the technical competencies and business acumen necessary to successfully compete in the rapidly growing market for sales professionals.
-The program is designed to complement technical and non-technical skills developed in majors across campus and within the Business School.
+The David Eccles School of Business requests approval for the creation of an Emphasis in Professional Selling and Business Development within the current Marketing Bachelor of Arts and Bachelor of Science.
+The proposed Emphasis in Professional Selling and Business Development is designed to provide students with the technical competencies and business acumen necessary to successfully compete in the rapidly growing market for sales professionals.

-According to a Georgetown University Center on Education and the Workforce study (What's it Worth?: The Economic Value of College Majors) almost 20% of business undergraduates find jobs in sales, with an even higher percentage occupying a salesrelated role at some point during their careers.
-This same study shows that a sizeable percentage of students with nonbusiness degrees also find positions in sales.
-To illustrate, the following major areas show sales careers within the top 5 most common occupations following graduation: Agriculture and Natural Resources, (2nd), Arts (4th), Biology and Life Sciences (4th), Communication and Journalism (2nd), Computers and Mathematics (4th), Education (4th), Engineering (4th), Health (4th), Humanities and Liberal Arts (3rd), Industrial Arts (2nd), Physical Sciences (2nd), Psychology and Social Work (4th), and Social Sciences (2nd).
-Despite the prevalence of sales as a career choice, the vast majority of college and business school graduates do not receive any formal sales training while earning their degrees.
-For these graduates, it is imperative that they have a comprehensive understanding of how sales works; from how to best create a competitive advantage through sales to how to structure, finance, motivate, and operationalize a sales force.
-Since universities are failing to equip their graduates with an understanding of sales and sales management, the burden of training for sales is placed upon employers, whose sales training typically follows a very narrow methodology versus the broad and holistic understanding that university-level coursework can provide, particularly when combined with a major field of study.
+According to a Georgetown University Center on Education and the Workforce study (What's it Worth?: The Economic Value of College Majors) almost 20% of business undergraduates and over 30% of marketing undergraduates find jobs in sales, with an even higher percentage occupying a sales-related role at some point during their careers.
+Despite the prevalence of sales, the vast majority of business graduates do not receive any formal sales training while earning their business degrees.
+Even if graduates never formally end up in sales, it is imperative that they have a comprehensive understanding of how sales works; from how to best create a competitive advantage through sales to how to structure, finance, motivate, and operationalize a sales force.
+Since universities are failing to equip their graduates with an understanding of sales and sales management, the burden of training for sales is placed upon employers, whose sales training typically follows a very narrow methodology versus the broad and holistic understanding that university-level coursework can provide.

-Training in sales is valuable to employers.
+While there is a close connection between marketing and sales, they are not the same.
 According to a survey of sales managers conducted by the Sales Education Foundation (salesfoundation.org), sales program graduates ramp up 50% faster than their non-sales educated peers.
 They also experience 30% less turnover once in a sales position.
 Training is particularly crucial given the changing nature of professional selling: